daydreamersjp/DataScienceTechInstitute/AWS/README.md

 <br>

-## 4. Connect instance Public #1 and check 'ping www.google.com' for connectivity check
+## 4. Connect instance Public #1 and check '
+www.google.com' for connectivity check
 Convert .pem key to .ppk key using PuTTYgen.
 - Load created .pem key.
 - Save private key in the same name but with .ppk extension.